-- 7. When the prison governor decides an offender's eligibility for a loan has changed (for example, if a further conviction makes the qualification inappropriate), or the offender's release date is extended beyond the maximum time period: - 7.1 the offender must be withdrawn from their qualification - 7.2 the prison governor must inform you and - 7.3 you must tell the SLC through the learning provider portal - 8.
+- 7. When the prison governor or other appropriate authority decides an offender's eligibility for a loan has changed (for example, if a further conviction makes the qualification inappropriate), or the offender's release date is extended beyond the maximum time period: - 7.1 the offender must be withdrawn from their qualification - 7.2 the prison governor or their representative must inform you and - 7.3 you must tell the SLC through the learning provider portal - 8.
 The offender will still be liable for repaying loan payments made before the withdrawal.